i0ntempest/waifu2x-macos-scripts/README.md

 - [auto-waifu2x.sh](./Scripts/auto-waifu2x.sh)

     POSIX sh script.
 Assumes you have a certain folder structure under `~/Pictures/` (if not it will create it for you), and does multiple upscaling jobs with different scaling factors with one single command.
-Also supports arbitrary factor upscaling (accepts anything from 1 to 4 rather than just 2, 3 and 4, requires [ImageMagick](https://imagemagick.org)).
+The `upscale()` function supports arbitrary factor upscaling (accepts anything from 1 to 4 rather than just 2, 3, and 4, requires [ImageMagick](https://imagemagick.org)).

 - [auto-waifu2x-moveimg.sh](./Scripts/auto-waifu2x-moveimg.sh)